julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Monday, November 18, 2024.
+Tuesday, November 19, 2024.
 Quote of the day:

-> "A sense of humor is good for you.
-Have you ever heard of a laughing hyena with heart burn?" - Bob Hope
+> "If you wish to be a success in the world, promise everything, deliver nothing." - Napoleon Bonaparte